microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/aks.md

 > [!TIP]
 > If you experience problems with kubectl and did not install kubectl with the azure command line tool, try to [install kubectl with azure command line tool](#install-kubectl-tool).

-As a small summary we now created an AKS cluster, added a windows nodepool, made sure we can use the system nodes, set up a DNS record into the cluster and got the credentials to do deployments to our AKS cluster from our machine.
+As a small summary we now:

+- created an AKS cluster
+- added a windows nodepool with 2 nodes
+- made sure we can use the system nodes
+- set up a DNS record into the cluster
+- retreived the credentials fpr deployments to our AKS cluster

 Next we can [deploy an Azure container registry](./acr.md).